Resident Evil 4: Legacy

-VentureBeat credits Resident Evil 4 with popularizing video game remastered editions, inspiring remasters including Grand Theft Auto V, Tomb Raider and Grim Fandango.

-Copyright lawsuit
+VentureBeat credits Resident Evil 4 HD as an early example of HD video game remasters.
+A remake of Resident Evil 4 was released on March 24, 2023, on the PlayStation 4, PlayStation 5, Windows, and the Xbox Series X and Series S. The remake was also announced for the iPhone 15 Pro, to be released between late 2023 to early 2024.

-In June 2021, the photographer and author Judy Juracek launched legal proceedings against Capcom for using images from her book Surfaces: Visual Research for Artists, Architects, and Designers without her permission to create textures for multiple games, including Resident Evil 4 and Devil May Cry.
+In June 2021, the photographer and author Judy Juracek launched legal proceedings against Capcom for allegedly using images from her book Surfaces: Visual Research for Artists, Architects, and Designers (1996) without her permission to create textures for multiple games, including Resident Evil 4 and Devil May Cry.
 The parties reached an undisclosed settlement outside of court in February 2022.

-Remake

-A remake of Resident Evil 4 was announced on June 2, 2022, during a PlayStation State of Play livestream presentation.
-The release is scheduled for March 24, 2023 on PlayStation 4, PlayStation 5, Windows, and Xbox Series X/S.
+Capcom and Juracek have amicably resolved their dispute concerning the alleged use of her photos in Capcom's games.
+A dismissal was filed on February 7, 2022, with the United States District Court for the District of Connecticut to end the lawsuit.